 Scholarly Commons Citation

-Brooks, John R. II, "Doing Too Much: The Standard Deduction and the Conflict Between Progressivity and Simplification" (2011).
+Brooks, John R., "Doing Too Much: The Standard Deduction and the Conflict Between Progressivity and Simplification" (2011).
 Georgetown Law Faculty Publications and Other Works.
 Paper 671.